-A., 17, Sudanese
+A., 17, Sudanese, asylum seeker, survivor of 24 June 2022

 "On the bus, our hands were tied behind our backs.
 I still have the marks on my arms.
 It was so tight.
 I couldn't feel my fingers.
 There were people on the bus with broken bones and they were begging the officers to loosen it.
 I wanted to cut my fingers off.
 I was convinced that if it went on like this, I could die."